raymondwong19/Ant-Linux---For-AArch64/README.md

 The concept is as simple as above really.
 A very basic init system is used as a result.
 The whole point is that this role does not need to have persistence to work well.
 So it runs purely in RAM.
 It expects as a result - a monolithic kernel with needed drivers baked in (not modules) and even better a DTB with NOR (SPI) and storage disabled.

+The system as it is configured uses the postmarketOS debug interface, so only the ChromeOS kernel partition and /boot for personal configuration file storage, rootfs, and init script.
+Anything persistent is kept in the personalfiles dir and is completely up to the user.
+Have fun.